 Are you struggling with the turmoil around you?
 Or perhaps, arguably worse is there turmoil within?
-Whatever the struggle, remember, God is in control.
+Whatever the struggle, be encouraged.
+When the world looks out of control, God is in control.

 Though Satan should buffet, though trials should come,

 Let this blest assurance control,